-Let’s face it: paying for long-term care can be expensive.
-And as costs continue to rise, it’s important for you to identify how you’ll pay for care, should you need it.
+Paying for long-term care can be expensive.
+As costs continue to rise, it’s important for you to identify how you’ll pay for care, should you need it.

 - Hybrid life insurance/long-term care insurance